Heros von Borcke: Later life

-Suffering from war wounds, Von Borcke retired from the Prussian Army in 1867 and bought an estate at Sichts (Żychce).
+Suffering from war wounds, von Borcke retired from the Prussian Army in 1867 and bought an estate at Sichts (Żychce).
 After his father's death he returned home to Giesenbrügge (Giżyn), where he is said to have regularly hoisted the Confederate flag on his estate.
 He published his memoirs, on the Army of Northern Virginia, in 1866.

-In 1883, Von Borcke's wife died, and two years later, he married her sister Tony, they named their daughter Karoline Virginia in honor of Borcke's adopted state.
+In 1883, von Borcke's wife died, and two years later, he married her sister Tony.
+They named their daughter Caroline Virginia Magdalene (b.
+31 July 1885 at Rittergut Giesenbrügge) in honor of Borcke's adopted state and his first wife.
 In between, in 1884, he sailed back to revisit the Southern United States and was reunited with many former comrades and friends, including Wade Hampton, William H. F. Lee, and Matthew C. Butler.
 He died in Berlin in 1895 due to a sepsis caused by the remaining projectile which had wounded him in the Battle of Middleburg on 19 June 1863.
 His headstone over his grave in Giesenbrügge was destroyed by the Red Army during World War II.
 The Sons of Confederate Veterans (SCV) purchased a new headstone, which was reinstalled in 2008.